swedenconnect/technical-framework/12 - BankID Profile for the Swedish eID Framework.md

     Base64Encode("entityID=" + URLEncode(<entityID of SP>) + ";" + "authnRequestID=" + URLEncode(<ID of AuthnRequest>))

-<a name="mobile-bankid-and-the-personnumber-attribute"></a>
-#### 4.2.2.
-Mobile BankID and the personNumber attribute

-When Mobile BankID is being used to sign data and the user has initiated the signature operation against the Signature Service from another device (desktop och tablet), and the BankID QR code functionality is not being used, the `personNumber` parameter must be assigned in the BankID Sign-call.

-Preferably this information was received in the `<psc:PrincipalSelection>` of the `<saml2p:AuthnRequest>` as described in section [3.3](#mobile-bankid-on-another-device), "[Mobile BankID on another Device](#mobile-bankid-on-another-device)".

-Identity Providers wanting to support Signature Services that do not include the `<psc:PrincipalSelection>` extension MAY store the personal identity number in the user's web browser session storage during authentication, and use it during signature<sup>1</sup>, see section [3.3](#mobile-bankid-on-another-device) above.

-> \[1\]: Almost all use cases where a user signs data is preceded by a login (authentication).

 <a name="authentication-responses"></a>
 ## 5. Authentication Responses

 <a name="attribute-release-rules"></a>
 ### 5.1.
 Attribute Release Rules

-Section [2.1](#attribute-transformation), "[Attribute Transformation](#attribute-transformation)", specifies how BankID attributes should be transformed into SAML attributes defined in \[[EidAttributes](#eid-attributes)\].
+Section [2.1](#attribute-transformation), "[Attribute Transformation](#attribute-transformation)", specifies how BankID attributes should be transformed into SAML attributes defined in \[[SC.SAML.Attrs](#sc-saml-attrs)\].
 However, it does not specify the attribute release rules stating which attributes that are to be released based on a particular request.

-A BankID Identity Provider compliant to the Swedish eID Framework MUST honor the attribute release rules specified in section 6.2.1, "Attribute Release Rules", of \[[EidProfile](#eid-profile)\].
+A BankID Identity Provider compliant to the Swedish eID Framework MUST honor the attribute release rules specified in section 6.2.1, "Attribute Release Rules", of \[[SC.SAML.Profile](#sc-saml-profile)\].
 This section further extends these rules with the following:

 * A BankID Identity Provider SHOULD include the `transactionIdentifier`-attribute (a mapping of the BankID `orderRef`-attribute) in the `<saml2:AttributeStatement>` element independently of which attribute set that is requested.
 This attribute links the BankID operation to the assertion.
 * It is RECOMMENDED that a BankID Identity Provider includes the `userSignature`-attribute (containing the BankID signature) in the `<saml2:AttributeStatement>` element when a BankID signature operation has been performed.